 So let me quickly introduce you to both of my favorite methods that are easy to follow and serves the purpose.

-Method 1 – Leaves only
+Method 1 – Store mint leaves only

 Things needed – A storage container, kitchen paper towel sheet